How @with_pool Works

 end

-Every acquire! call (and convenience functions) marks itself as "untracked":
+Every acquire! call (and convenience functions) records the type touch with type-specific bitmask information:

 # Public API (called from user code outside macro)